COMP3170-25s1/comp3170-assignment1-framework/README.md

 Please use a ruler when drawing, and ensure your drawings are clear.
 Marks may be deducted for messy or unclear drawings.

+Note: By virtue of what we are asking you to do here, the documentation mark will scale based on how many components you have completed.
+For example, you cannot expect to get the full 10% for meshes for doing a perfect ilustration of one mesh.

 ## Submission
 To submit your assignment, you must push this repo with your complete Java project and Report.
 When you have completed your project, make your final commit `Final Submission` so we know your project is ready to mark.
 Late submissions will be marked in accordance with the late assessment policy in the Unit Guide.